hyosung11/Launch-School/Courses/JS109/Interview/methods-plus.md

 ### Array.prototype.some()

 The `some()` method *tests whether at least one element in the array passes the test* implemented by the provided function.
-It returns `true` if, in the array, it finds an element for which the provided function returns `true`; otherwise it returns `false`.
+It returns `true` if, in the array, it finds an element for which the provided function returns `true`; otherwise, it returns `false`.
 It doesn't modify the array.

 ```js
 // Arrow function